 - Under no circumstances should an adult use their mobile phone to take photographs to upload on social media such as 'Facebook' or 'Twitter' and instant messaging; - Arrangements will be planned beforehand as to who is taking photographs and who is uploading on to Twitter to inform parents.
-The Visit Leader will follow the e-safety protocols and will ensure all permission has been obtained from parents via the E-Safety policy; - Photographs will only be taken using school cameras/i-pads.
+The Visit Leader will follow the e-safety protocols and will ensure all permission has been obtained from parents; - Photographs will only be taken using school cameras/i-pads.
 Once back at school, photographs will be saved onto the school network and then deleted from any portable device.